mkatanski/Remove-Orphans-Script/README.md

 You can select text objects to apply this script or just run without selection.
 In this case it will apply to all text elements in currently active document.

-At this moment it supports only Polish language.
+At this moment script supports following languages:
+- Polish
+- Cesky

 It has not been tested in older versions of InDesign yet.